-Unfold the rear edge of the pack base tray.
+Unfold the rear edge of the cardboard base tray.
 Open the grill door and right-hand oven door so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig.7-6).

-Carefully push the cooker backwards off the cardboard base.
-Remove the pack base tray.
+Carefully push the cooker backwards off the base tray.
+Remove the base tray.